Rock City Crew

 The Rock City Crew (also known as the X-Treeme Team) were a group of breakdancers based in Nottingham in the 1980s.
 The crew was founded by Rock City nightclub DJ Jonathan Woodliffe.
 Woodliffe was involved in starting the successful Saturday afternoon hip hop jams at Rock City as well as the club night on Fridays which attracted people from across the UK.
 The Saturday afternoon jams were initially set up at the request of Trent FM, who later pulled out, and provided an opportunity for young kids to display their dancing skills.

+History

 The Rock City Crew battled against breakdancing crews from across the country including crews with then to be legends such as drum and bass producer Goldie (West Side Crew and Bboys) and Take That member Jason Orange (Street Machine and Broken Glass Street Crew).